coder-mike/microvium/doc/contribute.md

 PRs are welcome, but for anything substantial, talk to me before you start working on it so we're in agreement about the best approach.
 There is a list of things that need doing in [./todo](../todo).

+## Test and build scripts

+Note: the `mocha` tests also exercise the native virtual machine, but not all test scripts will first build the native code.

+There are two workflows I use, depending on whether I'm developing just the TypeScript code or also the native code:

+### Just TS code

+  1. Run the full build at least once (`npm run build`) to compile the native code.

+  2. Run the default build task in VSCode (ctrl+shift+B), which runs typescript continuously in the background (or use the script `npm run build:watch`)

+  3. Each time you make a change, run the tests using the script `npm run test:js`

+### Native and TS code

+TODO: Document this.
+Probably the same as above but having to run `build:native` in between each test cycle.

 ## Spec compliance

 Microvium intentionally does not conform completely to the TC39 [ECMAScript-262 spec](https://www.ecma-international.org/publications-and-standards/standards/ecma-262/) at this time.
 The intention is to first support a "useful subset" of the ECMAScript spec, and then to implement a spec-compliant compiler as another transpiration layer on top of that down the line (if Microvium becomes successful enough to warrant the work it will require).